NomvuyoRishaLeilaDube/GeNOMic-Island-Prokaryotic-Genomic-Analysis-Hub/README.md

 - Inspect **Number of Genomic Islands (GIs)** per genome.
 - Browse **`.svg` visualizations**, **`.out` reports**, and **`.fas` sequences**.
 - Select specific GIs by **ID** or **coordinates**.
+- Run **BLAST searches** on selected genomic island sequences directly from the web interface.
 - Lightweight web interface using **Flask**, **HTML**, and **CSS**.
 - Automatic caching to improve performance on repeated accesses.